US STOCKS-Oil drags on Dow, S&P; Nasdaq boosted by Applied Materials

 this December, according to CME Group's FedWatch Tool.

-The decliners among the 10 major S&P sectors were led by the
+Eight of the 10 major S&P sectors were lower, led by the

 cosmetics maker's quarterly sales rose less than expected.